SEO in 2021 and Beyond

 Now that we have a solid understanding of SEO and its benefits, let’s talk a little bit about PPC.
 PPC stands for “Pay Per Click,” and it’s a marketing model that drives traffic to your site via paid ads.
 SEO, on the other hand, mostly drives organic traffic (not-paid) to your website.

 So, which one should you use for your business?
-SEO or PPC?
+SEO strategy or PPC Management?
 Let’s make a pros and cons list.

 SEO Pros